DimaBoatov/mage-maps/README.md

 Magento Maps
 ============

-Toolkit for Google Maps integration with Magento.
+User experience improvement for Magento by integrating Google Maps into the address management process.